Quick Summary :-

 2. Web Architecture

-System design is important.
-Know how components fit together.
+System design is important to understand how different components work together.
 Servers, databases, and caching are included in this.
 A good architecture promises scalability and reliability.

 What is the need?